rhetoric101/sally-test/README.md

         <ul>
           <li>If you see error messages, add our browser monitoring domains to your [CSP whitelist](#csp-exception)</li>
-          <li> If you want to use the browser agent to [monitor Salesforce Lightning pages](/docs/csp-v2-monitor-salesforce-lightning-pages), follow the [Salesforce procedures](https://help.salesforce.com/articleView?id=csp_trusted_sites.htm&type=5) to add our  domains to your CSP whitelist.</li>
+          <li> If you want to use the browser agent to <a href="https://docs.newrelic.com/docs/csp-v2-monitor-salesforce-lightning-pages">monitor Salesforce Lightning pages</a> follow the <a href="https://help.salesforce.com/articleView?id=csp_trusted_sites.htm&type=5:">Salesforce procedures</a> to add our domains to your CSP whitelist.</li>
         </ul>

         <p>By hosting the agent, you are responsible for any performance impact on the location where the agent is hosted.</p>